 Tools Needed: 1-3 bandanas or scarves, 1-2 hair ties

-This is perfect for loose wavy curls.
+This is perfect for loose, wavy curls.

-In this method, you use the scarf or scarves to bulk up the 3 strands you’ll braid with or one scarf as the third strand of the braid.
+In this method, you use the scarf or scarves to bulk up the three strands you’ll braid with or one scarf as the third strand of the braid.
 This helps keep the strands even so you don’t have nice waves at the top that turn into tiny little crimps at the end.

-The scarf also helps keep the hair tie you use to secure your hair from leaving marks in the ends.
+The scarf also helps keep the hair tie you use to secure your hair from leaving marks on the ends.
 In the morning, unwind your hair and your curls will be a gorgeous as the day before.